Frequently Asked Questions About ETF Basics and Structure

 What is the history of ETFs?

-ETFs have been available as an investment product for a little more than 20 years in the United States.
-The first ETF—a broad-based domestic equity fund tracking the S&P 500 index—was introduced in 1993 after a fund sponsor received US Securities and Exchange Commission (SEC) exemptive relief from various provisions of the Investment Company Act of 1940 that would not otherwise allow the ETF structure.
-Until 2008, SEC exemptive relief was granted only to ETFs that tracked designated indexes.
-These ETFs, commonly referred to as index-based ETFs, are designed to track the performance of their specified indexes or, in some cases, a multiple of or an inverse (or multiple inverse) of their indexes.
+The first US ETF—a broad-based domestic equity fund tracking the S&P 500 index—was launched in 1993 after a fund sponsor received Securities and Exchange Commission (SEC) exemptive relief from several provisions of the Investment Company Act of 1940 that would not otherwise allow the ETF structure.
+As other fund sponsors wanted to bring new ETFs to market, they had to obtain their own specific exemptive relief orders from the SEC.
+Until 2008, the SEC only approved exemptive relief orders for ETFs that tracked specified indexes.
+These ETFs, commonly referred to as index-based ETFs, are designed to track the performance of their designated indexes or, in some cases, a multiple or an inverse (or a multiple of an inverse) of their indexes.
+At year-end 2023, there were 1,872 index-based ETFs—with $7.4 trillion in total net assets—that were registered with the SEC under the Investment Company Act of 1940.

 How do ETFs work toward their investment objective?